maryam-ca/FoodGuard-AI-/README.md

 We thank the **Google Gemini Live Agent Challenge** for providing a platform to build meaningful AI solutions.

-FoodGuard-AI demonstrates how **AI + Computer Vision + Cloud technologies** can be used to solve real-world problems such as food safety and waste reduction.
+FoodGuard-AI demonstrates how **AI + Gemini APIS + Cloud technologies** can be used to solve real-world problems such as food safety and waste reduction.

 ---